 The company launched its first exhibition, the Da Vinci Experience, at Tsawwassen Mills in 2021.
 Materials for that first production were provided by a European company which presents its show around the world.

 The original plan for Sensea Canada was to continue bringing exhibitions from abroad to the Lower Mainland.
 Starting in 2022, however, the company now plans to produce its own exhibitions and to lease them out to venues in other cities and countries.
-What you’ll see in the future at Sensea Immersive in Tsawwassen Mills will likely be world premieres, as is the case with Stargazer: An Immersive Universe!
+What you’ll see in the future at Sensea Immersive in Tsawwassen Mills will likely be world premieres, as was the case with Stargazer: An Immersive Universe!

 Future exhibitions at Sensea Immersive are to be determined.
 That being said, they will likely all be educational, entertaining and family-friendly.